Page Layout | Yext Hitchhikers Platform

 Note

-Let’s say we want to add custom HTML to the page, for example, add a custom banner on my FAQ page that directs emergency questions to a hotline.
+Let’s say we want to add custom HTML to the page.
+For example, add a custom banner on the FAQs vertical page (pages > faqs.html.hbs file) that directs emergency questions to a hotline.

-You would first decide where you want this to display.
-In this case, we’d like to show this banner anytime results are displayed, so you’d place it in the Answers-resultsWrapper div.
+First decide where you want this to display.
+In this case, we’d like to show this banner anytime results are displayed, so you’d place it at the top of the Answers-resultsWrapper div.
+This will have it appear prominently above the vertical results.

 <div class="Answers-container Answers-resultsWrapper">